jovsa/UCI-HAR-dataPrep/CodeBook.md

 ### Assumptions
 ##### Section outlines the base assumptions made when generating the output (UCI-HAR-TidyDataSet.csv)
-- <a href= "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"> This link from UCI HAR </a> is active and provides a .zip named 'getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset'.
+- <a href= "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"> This link from UCI HAR </a> is active and provides a .zip named *"getdata-projectfiles-UCI HAR Dataset.zip".
 - Machine is running R version 3.1.0 or higher.
 - Machine has internet connectivity to the UCI HAR web page.

 ### Base Criteria
 ##### Section outlines the base criteria required to generate the output (UCI-HAR-TidyDataSet.csv)
-1. Set the working directory where run_analysis.R is present and also where you expect the raw data files and tidy data set to be downloaded.
+1. Set the working directory where <code>run\_analysis.R</code> is present and also where you expect the raw data files and tidy data set to be downloaded.
-2. Running the command <code>source("run\_analysis.R")</code> assuming that run_analysis.R is in the working directory.
+2. Running the command <code>source("run\_analysis.R")</code> assuming that <code>run\_analysis.R</code> is in the working directory.
 If not, the corresponding path to this file has to be provided in the call.

->Note: Running run_analysis.R will download roughly 399MB of data form the web and create a new directory './data', which will house all the downloaded data in the working directory.
+>Note: Running <code>run\_analysis.R</code> will download roughly 399MB of data form the web and create a new directory './data', which will house all the downloaded data in the working directory.
 Furthermore, the tidy data set (UCI-HAR-TidyDataSet.csv) will be placed in the working directory upon the completion of the run_analysis.R routine.
 Lastly, the R package "plyr" will be installed automatically upon running this routine.

 ### Data Dictionary